Easy 3-octave Christmas Music – New from Choraegus

 Sheet music for this arrangement is available to purchase and download from Choraegus.
 You can either purchase an individual copy (useful for massed ringing events, or for preview), or purchase the full choir license.
 Purchase of the full choir license gives you our no-fuss permission to print up to 15 copies for your group.

-Your purchase of the full-choir license also gives permission for you to perform, broadcast and live-stream this piece as part of a concert or worship service without the need for any additional license or fee, although we ask you to credit the arranger (Larry Sue) and publisher (Choraegus) in any printed media such as concert programs, and online (in video descriptions).
-See our licensing agreement for full details.
-We appreciate your help in spreading the word about Choraegus handbell music.
-If you record a video of your group playing any of our pieces, we’d love to see it.
-You’re welcome to share it with us on our Facebook page too!
+Your purchase of the full-choir license allows you to perform, broadcast and live-stream this piece as part of a concert or worship service.
+There’s no need for any additional license or fee.
+We ask that you credit the arranger (Larry Sue) and publisher (Choraegus) in any printed media such as concert programs, and online (in video descriptions).
+Please see our licensing agreement for full details.

 Any questions?